Rotten-Grapes-Pvt-Ltd/geopython.rottengrapes.tech/docs/intro-to-python/conditions.md

 print(f"Your grade is: {grade}")
 ```
-**Explanation:** Conditions are checked in order from top to bottom.
+ Conditions are checked in order from top to bottom.
 Once a condition is `True`, its code block executes and the remaining conditions are skipped.

 **Weather responses:**
 ```python